kimmeyh/spamfilter/0dev_prompts.md

 Next:
-@workspace 'withOutlookRulesYAM.py' 'rulesregex.yaml' "do not use 0dev_prompts.md"
+@workspace 'withOutlookRulesYAM.py' "do not use 0dev_prompts.md" 'memory-bank/*' It does not appear to be using either the rulesregex.yaml or rules_safe_sendersreges.yaml as requested via CLI content or it is not using the same logic on the second pass for processing regex patterns Can you check and identify why this is happening?

-Reminder to use the memory-bank MCP server and memory-bank/ files to understand the workspace Can you help me update how domains are added to the rulesregex.yaml file.
+Reminder to use the memory-bank MCP server and memory-bank/ files to understand the workspace
-If the user confirms by responding with a 'd' to add a domain, first find the first sub-domain below the top-level domain.
-Then add a regex based on this sub-domain based on this
-Example:  '@<any sub-domain>.<any-subdomain...>.<specific sub-domain, ex yglic>.<any sub-domain>.<any-subdomain...>.<any top-level domain>" should result in '@(?:[a-z0-9-]+\.)*ygllc\.[a-z0-9.-]+$'

 use memory-bank to understand the workspace